Affordable Care Act (ACA) Guidance

 Under the Shared Responsibility for Employers Regarding Health Coverage (PDF) final rule, applicable large employers (ALEs) - generally defined as employers with 50 or more full-time or full-time equivalent employees in the prior year - are required to offer to at least 95 percent of their full-time employees - generally defined as working 30 or more hours per week - health coverage that is both affordable and provides minimum value.
 These requirements are known as the "employer shared responsibility" to offer health coverage, or the "employer mandate."
 If ALEs fail to meet these requirements, they may be subject to penalties if a full-time employee enrolls in a qualified health plan for which the employee receives a premium tax credit.

 Refer to the Internal Revenue Service (IRS) website for more information on Employer Shared Responsibility.
 In addition to providing methods for identifying full-time employees, the employer shared responsibility rule also provides clarification regarding the full-time status of adjunct faculty, educational employees, seasonal employees, student work-study program participants, and volunteers.

 IRS Reporting Requirements

 Beginning with tax year 2015, the ACA requires health plans and ALEs to report to the IRS information on minimum essential coverage and the coverage provided to full-time employees.

 The ACA requires most Americans to have qualifying health insurance called "minimum essential coverage."
-Under the ACA's individual shared responsibility requirement (also referred to as the "individual mandate"), most Americans must maintain minimum essential coverage, qualify for an exemption, or potentially pay a federal tax penalty to the IRS.
+Under the ACA's individual shared responsibility requirement, also referred to as the "individual mandate", most Americans must maintain minimum essential coverage, qualify for an exemption, or potentially pay a federal tax penalty to the IRS.
+Starting in 2019, with the passage of the Tax Cuts and Jobs Act (PDF), the individual shared responsibility penalty was reduced to zero but the provision still requires individuals to report health coverage to the IRS.

 All of CalPERS' health plans meet the minimum essential coverage requirement.

 Under the Information Reporting of Minimum Essential Coverage (PDF) final rule, health plans are required to report annually, by March 31 (if filing electronically), member and dependent minimum essential coverage information to the IRS using Form 1095-B (PDF) and its instructions.